LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - Keeper of Souls now drops a guaranteed Pegasus Feather Cloak at 100% chance.
 - City of Mist is now a 900 second base spawn time.
 - City of Mist is now considered a dungeon with cast outdoors enabled.
+- The Herald in Chardok now requires appropriate faction for the Warlord's head turnin for the Regal Band of Bathezid.

 ## Instances and Quakes